blockvigil/bootcamp/README.md

 # BlockVigil Remote Bootcamp

 This repository gives a preview of what our remote bootcamp offers.
+Our grant is open to funding on [Gitcoin](https://gitcoin.co/grants/845/remote-developer-bootcamp)!

 ## Cohort 1